-6. MUNICIPAL EMPLOYEES' PENSION PLAN
+6. PENSION PLAN

-Plan description - Employees are provided with pensions through MERP - a cost-sharing multiple-employer defined benefit pension plan administered by the City.
+Plan description - Employees are provided with pensions through the Municipal Employees' Retirement Plan ("MERP") - a cost-sharing multiple-employer defined benefit pension plan administered by the City.
 The Authority is not defined as an employer in the MERP plan document, but as described in Note 1, payroll and associated costs of City employees performing functions on behalf of the Authority, are reported in the financial statements of the Authority.
 MERP benefits are established by City ordinance to plan members and beneficiaries.
-MERP's financial statements and required supplementary information are included in the City's Annual Comprehensive Financial Report (ACFR).
+MERP's financial statements and required supplementary information are included in the City's Annual Comprehensive Financial Report ("ACFR").
 The report may be obtained by writing to the City of Tulsa Controller, 175 E. 2nd Street, Suite 1570, Tulsa, Oklahoma 74103, or online at www.cityoftulsa.org.